-2.5 Action 5.
-Modify offloading site and time requirements for wreckfish.
+2.13 Action 13.
+Modify offloading site requirements and establish approved landing locations for wreckfish.

 Alternative 1 (No Action).
-Wreckfish may only be offloaded between the hours of 8 a.m. and 5 p.m., local time.
 Wreckfish must be offloaded only at the fixed facility of a dealer with a Gulf of Mexico and South Atlantic Dealer Permit.
-Wreckfish may be offloaded at a location other than a fixed facility of a dealer who holds a Gulf of Mexico and South Atlantic dealer permit, if the wreckfish shareholder or the vessel operator advises the NMFS Office for Law Enforcement of the location not less than 24 hours prior to offloading.
+Wreckfish may be offloaded at a location other than a fixed facility of a dealer who holds a Gulf of Mexico and South Atlantic dealer permit if the wreckfish shareholder or the vessel operator advises the NMFS Office for Law Enforcement of the location not less than 24 hours prior to offloading.
+There are no landing location requirements for wreckfish.